Friday, May 25, 2018

 Naturally a sequel was in the works, which had a lot to live up to after the huge success of the first film.
 I was both excited to see Reynolds portray Wade Wilson/Deadpool again and to see some humorously over-the-top manslaughter, but also worried that it would be much of the same with little variety.

-Overall, Deadpool 2, like its predecessor is a zany, fast-paced, and outrageous departure from the traditional superhero movie genre, while still maintaining plenty of the genre’s elements that make comic book movies popular in the first place.
-Luckily the flashy superhero movie tropes don’t get in the way of all the gory, raunchy action that Deadpool is known for, and you certainly get plenty of that in the sequel (After all, some of the best family films start with murders).
+Overall, Deadpool 2, like its predecessor is a zany, fast-paced, and outrageous departure from the traditional superhero movie genre, while still maintaining some of the genre’s elements that make comic book movies popular in the first place.
+Luckily the flashy superhero movie tropes don’t overshadow the gory and relentlessly violent action and irreverent humor that Deadpool is known for, and you certainly get plenty of that in the sequel (After all, some of the best family films start with murders).

 Even with all the violence and insanity going on, Deadpool still remains a likable character, despite his comedically over-the-top and at times annoying antics and attitude.
-He enjoys what he does but he’s never made out to be a bad guy and he has moments of humanity and heart, though not quite as much as someone like Iron Man or Thor.
+He enjoys what he does but he’s never made out to be a bad guy and he has moments of humanity and heart especially with him trying to set Russell on a better path, though not quite as much as someone like Iron Man or Thor

-The humor is…I mean, come on, it’s Deadpool of course it hits in all the right places, literally from the opening credits parodying the James Bond franchise to the mid-credits sequences I was laughing and having a great time all the way through.
-Sadly, there is no Ferris Bueller ending this time around, so don’t bother waiting for the credits to end here.
+The humor is…I mean, come on, it’s Deadpool of course it hits in all the right places, literally from the opening credits parodying the James Bond franchise set to a Celine Dion song to the mid-credits sequences I was laughing and having a great time all the way through.
+Sadly, there is no Ferris Bueller ending this time around, so don’t bother waiting for the credits to end here except for the Omen-inspired Holy Shitballs operatic Juggernaut theme that plays at the very end.

 Deadpool 2 is a return to feel-good superhero movies after Avengers: Infinity War depressed us all to death a few weeks prior.
-If you loved the first one (Like I did), then you’re sure to enjoy the sequel just as much…but make sure you don’t bring the kids with you, just saying.
+If you loved the first one (Like I did), then you’re sure to enjoy the sequel just as much…but make sure you don’t bring the kids with you, just saying (Bring them!).

 Friday, May 11, 2018